-The Strings Area at the University of Oregon is one of the most comprehensive programs in the western United States, featuring individual studies with superb faculty members, weekly performance classes, monthly string recitals, and a robust chamber music program.
+The University of Oregon School of Music and Dance has the most comprehensive string program in the Pacific Northwest.
+Our students study privately with outstanding artist faculty members, perform in weekly performance classes, and participate in our robust chamber music program.

-The UO’s Community Music Institute is a learning and teaching center for string pedagogy, offering lessons to children taught by experienced teachers with extensive training in both Suzuki and traditional methods.
+The UO’s Community Music Institute is a learning and teaching center for our string pedagogy program, offering lessons to children taught by experienced teachers with extensive training in both Suzuki and traditional methods.

 Utilizing the full breadth of the School of Music and Dance, numerous collaborative projects are ongoing throughout every academic year, with students frequently partnering with colleagues from composition and electronic music, opera, classical and jazz studies, dance, and string pedagogy.